vbookshelf/myOfflineAi-PrivacyFirst/README.md

 # myOfflineAi - A Flask UI for Ollama

-Transparent offline Ai access for those who need extreme data privacy and don't want to blindly trust cloud providers and software developers.
+Transparent and auditable offline Ai access for those who need extreme data privacy and don't want to blindly trust cloud providers and software developers.

 - Ai access without an internet connection
 - Runs on the desktop.
 - Chat with Ollama models
 - Create custom multimodal Ai tools - text, images, pdf (Similar to Gemini Gems and OpenAi GPTs)
 - Chat histories are not saved
 - Built to be transparent.
-Single-file flask app.
-Therefore, it's easy to audit the code.
+Single-file flask app - code is easy to audit because html, css, js and python are all in one file.
 - No need to use the command line.
 Simply double click a file to launch the app in your browser.

 <br>